-1. Tightness/heaviness in the chest and/or stiffness; tingling, burning or intermittent shooting pain: These are normal experiences as the skin, muscles, tissue and sensory nerves heal, and as the muscles and tissues stretch to accommodate the implants.
-Pain medication and muscle relaxants will help you cope with any discomfort.
+1. Tightness/heaviness in the chest and/or stiffness; tingling, burning or intermittent shooting pain: These are normal experiences as the skin, muscles, tissue and sensory nerves heal.
+Tylenol, or other prescribed pain medication, should will help you cope with any discomfort that may occur, especially within the first 24-hours following your operation.
+You may also feel minor discomfort at the graft donor site, if you have had a nipple graft.
 Consistent sharp pain should be reported to our office immediately.